 Open all three.
 Seriously.
 They’re all free, take 5 minutes to set up, and have no fees.

-The optimal strategy for most Singaporeans in 2026: park your first S$75,000 in GXS (earning 3.48%), your next S$75,000 in MariBank (earning 2.68%), and use Trust Bank for its debit card and NTUC credit card perks.
-If you have more than S$150,000 in cash, the excess should go into a Singapore Savings Bond or T-bills rather than sitting in any savings account.
+The optimal strategy for most Singaporeans in 2026: consider Trust Bank if you can meet its salary and spend conditions (earning up to 2.40%), park up to S$95,000 in GXS (earning 1.08% no conditions), and use MariBank (earning 0.88% on up to S$100,000) for additional savings.
+If you have more than S$195,000 in cash across GXS and MariBank, the excess should go into a Singapore Savings Bond or T-bills rather than sitting in any savings account.

 Frequently Asked Questions